 At Henleaze Infant School we recognize that additional intervention and support cannot compensate for a lack of good quality teaching.
-A decision whether to make special educational provision will involve dialogue between the class teacher and SENDCo taking into account information about the child's progress and assessment outcomes with reference to the Code of Practice definition.
+A decision whether to make special educational provision will involve dialogue between the class teacher and SENDCo, considering information about the child's progress and assessment outcomes with reference to the Code of Practice definition.